-You may have chosen USciences for its strong academic focus on the hard sciences, health care professions, and hands-on research, but you’re still exploring which program or major is right for you.
-Students in the Misher Pre-Professional Studies Program benefit from individualized academic advising and career counseling, helping you to find your best fit program at USciences.
+You may have chosen USciences for its strong academic focus on the natural, physical, and behavioral sciences, but you’re still exploring which major is right for you.
+The Undeclared Program provides the perfect opportunity to develop your interests, gain hands-on research experience, and build your professional career.

 What Sets Us Apart?

 - Flexibility to explore the wide variety of USciences majors, career paths, and opportunities in the sciences.
 We also offer a Pre-professional Program if you are interested in professional programs in occupational therapy, pharmacy,

 USciences NewsView All